al-mehedi-hasan-afridi/Data-Analysis-Portfolio/README.md

 - **Key Insights**:
   - Identified the most played and skipped tracks, providing insights into user preferences.
   - Analyzed platform usage, showing that **Android** dominates music streaming.
-  - Examined listening duration trends, revealing peak engagement between **2019 and 2021**.
+  - Examined listening duration trends, revealing peak engagement in **2020 and 2021**.
   - Discovered the most common reasons for track starts and ends.

 [Link to Project](https://github.com/al-mehedi-hasan-afridi/Maven-Music-Challenge-Analysis-Power-BI)